 If it were not for emerging technological advancements, we could say architects cannot work from home.
 However, when there’s a tool for everything that you do, remote work can be managed without a hitch.
 Examples of such tools are- Slack for collaboration, Zoom, or Microsoft Teams for video conferencing, BIM and CAD for designing with appropriate remote sharing facilities, project management tools for real-time updates on projects, and so on.

-Perhaps, it’s better to learn this with real-life scenarios of firms that were functioning remotely even before the outbreak.
-Here is the list of firms I will be covering in-depth:
+Perhaps, it’s better to learn this with real-life scenarios of architecture firms working remotely even before the outbreak.
+Here is the list of remote architecture firms I will be covering in-depth:

 2. Remote Architecture firms